TheGoodlike13/liberty_or_death/README.md

 First, I need to install the additions.
 Already done that.
 Next step.

-Second, I need to run the command 'sudo adduser <username> vboxsf'.
+Second, I need to run the command 'sudo adduser {username} vboxsf'.
 I run this command.
 It doesn't work.
 "The group 'vboxsf' does not exist."
 Maybe I didn't install the additions after all :(